-We have audited the financial statements of Nova Scotia Power Finance Corporation (the "Entity"), which comprise:

-- the statement of financial position as at March 31, 2020 - the statement of comprehensive income (loss) and statement of changes in equity for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies

-(Hereinafter referred to as the "financial statements").
+We have audited the financial statements of Nova Scotia Finance Power Corporation (the "Company"), which comprise the statements of financial position as at March 31, 2021, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").